alphagov/govuk-shielded-vulnerable-people-service/vulnerable_people_form/templates/_spl_no_match_letter_template.md

 #Contact your GP

-Contact your GP or hospital clinician as soon as possible so they can put you on the NHS list of people who should be shielding.
-You may not get the support you need if you do not contact them.
+Contact your GP or hospital clinician as soon as possible so they can put you on the NHS list of people who are classed as clinically extremely vulnerable to coronavirus.
+You won’t get the support you need if you do not contact them.

 #Make sure you've given us the correct personal details

 You'll only be able to get the support you need if you've given us the correct personal details.
-If you think you might have made a mistake, go through the questions again: www.gov.uk/coronavirus-shielding-support.
-Contact your local authority if you need help using the service: www.gov.uk/coronavirus-local-help.
+If you think you might have made a mistake, go through the questions again: https://www.gov.uk/coronavirus-shielding-support

 #What happens next

 We’ll check your details, then contact you to confirm whether you’re eligible for support.
-This can take up to 2 weeks from when your GP or hospital clinician puts you on the NHS list of people who should be shielding.
+This can take up to 2 weeks from when your GP or hospital clinician puts you on the NHS list of people who are classed as clinically extremely vulnerable to coronavirus.

-#If your personal details or support needs change

 {% endif %}

-Use the service again to update your personal details or support needs: www.gov.uk/coronavirus-shielding-support.

 #If you need urgent help

-Contact your local authority if you need support urgently and cannot rely on family, friends or neighbours: www.gov.uk/coronavirus-local-help.
+Contact your local authority if you need support urgently and cannot rely on family, friends or neighbours: https://www.gov.uk/coronavirus-local-help

-There’s guidance on what you should do if you’re extremely vulnerable to coronavirus: www.gov.uk/coronavirus-extremely-vulnerable-guidance.
+Make sure you’re up to date with the guidance on what you can and cannot do if you’re clinically extremely vulnerable to coronavirus: https://www.gov.uk/coronavirus-extremely-vulnerable-guidance

 Regards,

-National Shielding Service
+Coronavirus support team